qwertyman30/melody-conditioned-lyrics-generation/README.md

 This repo contains the code for melody conditioned SeqGANS and melody conditioned RelGANs.

+This project was done under the Supervision of Dr. Yi Yu from National Institue of Informatics, Tokyo, Japan

 The dataset is obtained from the work done by Yi Yu, Abhishek Srivastava, Simon Canales for the work "Conditional LSTM-GAN for Melody Generation from Lyrics"

 The preprocessing required for the models to work is done in the notebook "Create Dataset"